natronics/space-phrase/index.markdown

 --------------------------------------------------------------------------------

- 1. Maybe don't actually use this for an important password, though.
+ 1. Maybe don't actually use this for an important password<sup>2</sup>
+ 2. <small>Seriously, not a lot of entropy.
+Still, fun though</small>